liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/actions/which-actions/remove.md

 order: 3
 ---

-Represents a `DELETE` request on the resource's URI.

-A method annotated with `@Remove` will the library will instruct Apio Architect to map a `DELETE` method to the URI representing the Resource's type of the `ActionRouter`.
+The `@Remove` annotation represents a `DELETE` request to the resource's URI.
+Annotating a method with `@Remove` instructs Apio Architect to map a `DELETE` method to the URI for the resource's type.
 This annotation can only be used to declare actions that remove individual elements.

-### Using `@Remove` to delete a single element
+## Using @Remove to Delete a Single Element

-The `@Remove` action's method should include an argument annotated with `@Id` which Apio Architect will use to parse and provide the resource's ide from the URI.
+Methods annotated with `@Remove` must have an argument annotated with `@Id`.
+Apio Architect uses this to parse and provide the resource's ID from the URI.

-> Remove actions are [idempotent](https://developer.mozilla.org/en-US/docs/Glossary/Idempotent), so it must always return `void`.
-Apio Architect will return a [`204`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204) as the API response.
+> Note that remove actions are [idempotent](https://developer.mozilla.org/en-US/docs/Glossary/Idempotent), and therefore must always return `void`.
+Apio Architect returns a [`204`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204) as the API response.

+For example, here's a Router for the `BlogPosting` type that contains a `removeBlogPostingWithId` method annotated with `@Remove`.
+The `id` parameter is annotated with `@Id`:

 ```java
 import com.liferay.apio.architect.annotation.Actions.Remove;